ZhenrongShen/SJTU_BME_DIP_GUI/README.md

     - Threshold operation can be manual or automatic (Otsu and Entropy)
 - **Project 2**
   - Convolution and Image Filters
-    - Program to realize the convolution operation and one of the next filters
+    - Program to realize the convolution operation and one of the next filters:
       - Roberts operator; Prewitt operator; Sobel operator
       - Gaussian filter; Median filter
     - Design proper UI and result display